-Description Purpose Data upload Field Direct data entry "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Primary Communication and Swallowing Disorder Descriptor/Code The descriptor and/or ICD10 code for the patient's primary communication/swallowing disorder To enable outcomes data to be filtered by the services users' primary communication/swallowing disorder (e.g. dysphagia) for the purposes of analysis Required Desirable Desirable Desirable Additional Communication and Swallowing Disorder Descriptor(s)/ Code(s) The descriptor(s) and/or ICD10 code(s) for any additional communication/swallowing disorder(s) To enable outcomes data to be analysed with reference to co-morbid conditions and complexity Optional Optional Optional Optional Primary Medical Diagnosis Code/ Descriptor The descriptor and/or ICD10 code for the patient's primary medical diagnosis To enable outcomes data to be filtered by the services users' primary medical diagnosis (e.g. stroke) for the purposes of analysis Desirable Desirable Desirable Desirable Additional Medical Diagnosis Descriptor(s)/ Code(s) The descriptor(s) and ICD10 code(s) for any additional medical diagnoses To enable outcomes data to be analysed with reference to multiple co- morbidities Optional Optional Optional Optional TOMs Scale Primary/ Secondary The description of whether the TOMs Scale is for the 'primary' impairment or 'secondary' impairment To indicate whether the TOMs scale is 'primary' or 'secondary' where more than one scale is used N/A N/A N/A Required
+Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Start of Episode ratings (S) Interim(s) ratings (I) (Optional) End of Episode ratings (E) Primary Communication and Swallowing Disorder Descriptor/Code The descriptor and/or ICD10 code for the patient's primary communication/swallowing disorder To enable outcomes data to be filtered by the services users' primary communication/swallowing disorder (e.g. dysphagia) for the purposes of analysis Required Desirable Desirable Desirable Additional Communication and Swallowing Disorder Descriptor(s)/ Code(s) The descriptor(s) and/or ICD10 code(s) for any additional communication/swallowing disorder(s) To enable outcomes data to be analysed with reference to co-morbid conditions and complexity Optional Optional Optional Optional Primary Medical Diagnosis Code/ Descriptor The descriptor and/or ICD10 code for the patient's primary medical diagnosis To enable outcomes data to be filtered by the services users' primary medical diagnosis (e.g. stroke) for the purposes of analysis Desirable Desirable Desirable Desirable Additional Medical Diagnosis Descriptor(s)/ Code(s) The descriptor(s) and ICD10 code(s) for any additional medical diagnoses To enable outcomes data to be analysed with reference to multiple comorbidities Optional Optional Optional Optional TOMs Scale Primary/ The description of whether the TOMs Scale is for the 'primary' impairment or To indicate whether the TOMs scale is 'primary' or 'secondary' where more N/A N/A N/A Required

-Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Primary TOMs Scale The name of the TOMs scale (adapted and core) that was used to rate the patient from the third edition of 'Therapy Outcome Measures for Rehabilitation Professionals' Pam Enderby and Alexandra John, 2015 To identify the TOMs scale used to rate the patient Required Desirable Desirable Desirable Primary TOMs Scale ID The identifying number of the TOMs scale used from the third edition of 'Therapy Outcome Measures for Rehabilitation Professionals' Pam Enderby and Alexandra John, 2015 (The Core Scale is coded as 0 (zero)) To identify the TOMs scale used to rate the patient Required Desirable Desirable Desirable Secondary TOMs Scale The name of the primary TOMs scale (adapted and core) that was used to rate the patient from the third edition of 'Therapy Outcome Measures for Rehabilitation Professionals' Pam Enderby and Alexandra John, 2015 To identify the secondary TOMs scale used to rate the patient, where applicable Optional Optional Optional Optional Secondary TOMs Scale ID The identifying number of the TOMs scale used from the third edition of 'Therapy Outcome Measures for Rehabilitation Professionals' Pam Enderby and Alexandra John, 2015 (The Core Scale is coded as 0 (zero)) To identify the secondary TOMs scale used to rate the patient, where applicable Optional Optional Optional
+Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Secondary 'secondary' impairment than one scale is used Primary TOMs Scale The name of the TOMs scale that was used to rate the primary impairment (Enderby and John 2019) To identify the TOMs scale used to rate the patient Required Desirable Desirable Desirable Primary TOMs Scale ID The identifying number of the TOMs scale that was used to rate the primary impairment (Enderby and John 2019).
+The Core Scale is coded as 0 (zero).
+To verify the TOMs scale used to rate the patient Required Desirable Desirable Desirable Secondary TOMs Scale The name of the TOMs scale that was used to rate the secondary impairment (Enderby and John 2019) To identify the secondary TOMs scale used to rate the patient, where applicable Optional Optional Optional Optional Secondary TOMs Scale ID The identifying number of the TOMs scale that was used to rate the primary impairment (Enderby and John 2019).
+The Core Scale is coded as 0 (zero).
+To verify the secondary TOMs scale used to rate the patient, where applicable Optional Optional Optional